Snowbreak: Containment Zone Tier List

 Her support skill is more of the same, actually doing quite a lot more damage than her standard skill, but on a much longer cooldown.
 With neuronics, it can also stun enemies hit, which is also nice.

 Should you want more power, you still have Haru's ultimate.
 On cast, it does a large area-of-effect slash on enemies, then transforms into the Body as Blade (BaB) state and gains 50 Victory Points (VP), which are what you use to maintain BaB, costing one VP per second.
-While in BaB, Haru's standard skill doesn’t cost S-Energy, has its cooldown greatly reduced, and does an additional hit of damage (bringing the total to four per cast).
+While in BaB, Haru's standard skill doesn’t cost S-Energy, has no cooldown, and does an additional hit of damage (bringing the total to four per cast).
 However, each cast costs two VP, limiting how many uses you can get out of it.
 Additionally, you can recast Haru's ultimate while in BaB to perform an attack similar to the initial ultimate cast, but dealing way more damage.
 This costs 15 VP, but can also be recast without meeting the VP cost, after which you get kicked out of the Body as Blade state.
 Neuronics greatly improve the power of the recast, allowing for standard skill casts to potentially grant a free ult recast, and each ult recast refunding VP based on the number of enemies hit.

 Of particular note is her Deiwos passive, which executes shieldless enemies below a certain HP threshold scaling with Haru's attack stat.
 This greatly helps with finishing off enemies and maintaining standard skill charges.